YalDan/icc.isvm/Readme.md

 adaptive fashion.

-For the exact methodology we refer to the methodology section of this paper, as well as @massara_learning_2019 @procacci_forecasting_2019,
-@wang_dynamic_2022 for ICC, as well as @ait-sahalia_implied_2021 for the ISVM methodology.
+For the exact methodology we refer to the methodology section of this paper, as well as Massara and Aste (2019), Procacci and Aste (2019), Wang and Aste (2022) for ICC, as well as Aït-Sahalia, Li, and Li (2021) for the ISVM methodology.
 Similar implementations can be found in those original works, however not for tbe MR-ISVM approach.

 # 2 Usage